-In a synchrotron, the field B is varied during acceleration (a function performed by the power supply) concurrently with the variation of the bunch momentum p (a function performed by the accelerating cavity) in such a way that at any time so that the beam is maintained on the design orbit.
-Given the energies involved, the magnet supply imposes its law and the cavity follows B(t) (Fig. 9.13), the best it can.
+In a synchrotron, the field B is varied during acceleration (a function performed by the magnet power supply) concurrently with the variation of the bunch momentum p (a function performed by the accelerating cavity) in such a way that the beam is maintained on the design orbit.
+Given the energies involved, the magnet supply imposes its law B(t) (Fig. 9.13) and the cavity follows, the best it can.
 The accelerating voltage $\hat{V}(t) = \sin \omega{\rm rf} t$ is maintained in synchronism with the revolution motion, its angular frequency satisfying